firaol-tag/firaol-tag/README.md

 # 👋 Hi, I'm Firaol Tegene

-I'm a passionate **Full-Stack Web Developer** from Ethiopia, with a strong focus on building real-world applications using the **MERN stack** (MongoDB, Express, React, Node.js).
-I enjoy turning ideas into functional and scalable software—clean UI, solid backend, and everything in between.

 ---

-## 🚀 About Me

 I'm a passionate **Full-Stack Developer** who loves turning ideas into real-world applications.
 I specialize in building scalable backend systems and sleek, modern interfaces.
 Whether it's crafting intuitive UIs or architecting robust APIs, I thrive in fast-paced environments and enjoy tackling complex problems with simple, efficient solutions.